The McCleary-ESSER Trap

 Then came the pandemic.

-Congress authorized approximately $190 billion nationwide in Elementary and Secondary School Emergency Relief (ESSER) funds across three legislative packages.
-Washington school districts received more than $2.6 billion in ESSER funding, with the state receiving an additional $279.5 million, according to reporting based on data from the state Office of Superintendent of Public Instruction.5
+Congress authorized roughly $190 billion nationwide in Elementary and Secondary School Emergency Relief (ESSER) funds across three legislative packages.
+Washington school districts received more than $2.6 billion in ESSER funding, with the state receiving an additional $279.5 million, per OSPI data.5

-The money was temporary by federal design, intended for pandemic response, technology, learning loss recovery, and emergency operations.
+The money was temporary by federal design, meant for pandemic response, technology, learning loss recovery, and emergency operations.
 Districts had advance notice of the spending deadlines.

 Many districts used the money to sustain or expand staffing anyway.
-Bellingham Public Schools is the clearest documented example.
-In April 2023, as the budget reckoning was becoming visible, Superintendent Greg Baker acknowledged publicly that the district had added 204 staff positions since the 2016-17 school year, a 15 percent increase, and that the loss of ESSER funding was a central factor in the coming cuts.
-Baker described the district as sitting with "a surplus of staff employed during the COVID-19 pandemic" and no corresponding surplus of students or revenue to sustain them.6
+Bellingham Public Schools is the cleanest documented example.
+In April 2023, as the budget reckoning was becoming visible, Superintendent Greg Baker acknowledged publicly that the district had added 204 staff positions since 2016-17, a 15 percent increase, and that the loss of ESSER funding was a central factor in the coming cuts.
+Baker described the district as sitting with "a surplus of staff employed during the COVID-19 pandemic" and no matching surplus of students or revenue to sustain them.6

 Reporting from The 74 and the Washington State Standard found that Washington districts spent the majority of their ESSER dollars on "teaching," a category that includes hiring instructional aides, extending teacher contracts, and afterschool staffing.
-A Georgetown University Edunomics Lab researcher cited in that reporting called it "a missed opportunity" to use the funds for academic recovery, noting that states more aggressive on reading and math remediation had already fully recovered from COVID learning losses.5
+A Georgetown University Edunomics Lab researcher cited in that reporting called it "a missed opportunity" to use the funds for academic recovery.
+States more aggressive on reading and math remediation had already fully recovered from COVID learning losses by the time Washington's spend was scrutinized.5

-Now ESSER has expired.
-The Bellingham district faces a $7.5 million budget shortfall for 2026-27, resulting in roughly 60 certificated position reductions spread across teachers, librarians, counselors, and physical education and music staff.
-Voters approved a $4 million annual supplemental levy in November 2025, which helped narrow the gap but was not enough to close it.
+ESSER expired.
+Bellingham now faces a $7.5 million budget shortfall for 2026-27, which translates to roughly 60 certificated position reductions spread across teachers, librarians, counselors, and physical education and music staff.
+Voters approved a $4 million annual supplemental levy in November 2025.
+It helped narrow the gap.
+Not enough to close it.
 A facilities planning task force is considering elementary school closures, with any such closures not expected before summer 2027 at the earliest.7

-Seattle Public Schools has faced structural deficits exceeding $100 million for multiple consecutive budget cycles.
-The 2024-25 budget acknowledged a projected on-going gap of approximately $94 million, with district officials citing declining enrollment, expiration of federal relief funds, and previous staffing commitments as the primary drivers.8
+Seattle Public Schools has carried structural deficits exceeding $100 million for multiple consecutive budget cycles.
+The 2024-25 budget acknowledged a projected ongoing gap of roughly $94 million, with district officials citing declining enrollment, expiration of federal relief funds, and previous staffing commitments as the drivers.8

 The Ratchet Effect

-What the McCleary and ESSER episodes share is a structural pattern: money flows in, contractual obligations are created, revenue declines, costs remain.
-Salary increases written into collective bargaining agreements during flush years cannot easily be reversed when conditions change.
+The pattern in both episodes is the same.
+Money flows in.
+Contractual obligations get written.
+Revenue declines.
+Costs remain.
+Salary increases written into collective bargaining agreements during flush years can't easily be reversed when conditions change.
 Staffing levels added during temporary funding periods generate permanent budget pressure.

-This is not unique to Washington.
-The national ESSER expiration has produced fiscal crises in districts across the country.
-What distinguishes Washington's situation is the compounding of two successive ratchet cycles, one from McCleary, one from COVID, with enrollment decline accelerating in between.
+The dynamic isn't unique to Washington.
+National ESSER expiration has produced fiscal crises in districts across the country.
+What sets Washington apart is the compounding of two successive ratchet cycles, one from McCleary, one from COVID, with enrollment decline accelerating in between.

 The teachers who bear the consequences of these decisions are, in many cases, not the teachers who benefited from them.
 Washington's seniority-based layoff rules, negotiated through collective bargaining, require that newer employees be reduced first regardless of performance.
-The result is that less senior teachers, often younger and earlier in their careers, absorb the institutional costs of choices made before they arrived.
+Less senior teachers, often younger and earlier in their careers, absorb the institutional costs of choices made before they arrived.

 The Administrative Layer

-The Bellingham fiscal situation has drawn additional scrutiny over district administration.
-A guest commentary published in Cascadia Daily News in April 2026 documented that, during the same period when student opportunities were being cut, the number of district-level administrators increased from 16 to 27, with an accompanying rise in administrative salaries.
-The author noted that the district completed a $32 million district office building in 2024 while budget shortfalls were already becoming apparent.9
+Bellingham's fiscal situation has drawn additional scrutiny over district administration.
+A guest commentary published in Cascadia Daily News in April 2026 documented that during the same period when student opportunities were being cut, the number of district-level administrators rose from 16 to 27, with administrative salaries climbing in step.
+The author noted that the district completed a $32 million district office building in 2024 while budget shortfalls were already visible.9

 The superintendents of the two districts discussed at length in this piece are well-compensated by any measure.
-Bellingham Superintendent Greg Baker earned $398,393 in the 2024-25 school year, according to a fact-check published by Cascadia Daily News, the highest superintendent salary in Whatcom County and, as of the 2023-24 year, the 12th highest among all school employees in Washington state.
-In the 2023-24 school year Baker earned $386,058, again per Cascadia Daily News reporting.10 Seattle Superintendent Brent Jones received total compensation of approximately $390,940 under his 2024 contract, a package the Seattle School Board approved in October 2024, simultaneous with announcing school closure plans to address the district's $100 million deficit.
-The board's action drew criticism as "out of touch" from community members and editorial observers.
-Jones has since stepped down; his successor, Ben Shuldiner, was contracted at $425,000 annually beginning February 2026.11
+Bellingham Superintendent Greg Baker earned $398,393 in 2024-25, per a fact-check published by Cascadia Daily News, the highest superintendent salary in Whatcom County and, as of 2023-24, the 12th highest among all school employees in Washington state.
+In 2023-24 Baker earned $386,058, again per Cascadia Daily News reporting.10 Seattle Superintendent Brent Jones received total compensation of roughly $390,940 under his 2024 contract, a package the Seattle School Board approved in October 2024, simultaneous with announcing school closure plans to address the district's $100 million deficit.
+Community members and editorial observers called the board's action "out of touch."
+Jones has since stepped down.
+His successor, Ben Shuldiner, was contracted at $425,000 annually beginning February 2026.11

-Washington school superintendents as a class are among the higher-paid in the country.
-According to Salary.com data as of 2026, the average school superintendent salary in Washington is approximately $173,702, ranking the state fourth nationally.
-The Chehalis School District paid its former superintendent $545,618 in the 2023-24 fiscal year, though that figure included a $350,000 severance payment on top of a $225,000 base salary.12
+Washington school superintendents as a class sit among the higher-paid in the country.
+The Salary.com benchmark as of 2026 puts the average school superintendent salary in Washington at roughly $173,702, ranking the state fourth nationally.
+The Chehalis School District paid its former superintendent $545,618 in fiscal year 2023-24, though that figure included a $350,000 severance payment on top of a $225,000 base salary.12

 The Full Cost of Salary: Pensions and Benefits

-The compensation figures above understate the true cost to districts, because pension contributions are salary-indexed and rise in lockstep with base pay.
+The headline figures above understate the true cost to districts.
+Pension contributions are salary-indexed.
+They rise in lockstep with base pay.

 Washington school superintendents and administrators participate in the Teachers' Retirement System (TRS), the state's defined-benefit pension program.
-Under TRS Plan 2, the most common plan for newer employees, the benefit formula is straightforward: 2 percent multiplied by years of service, multiplied by the employee's Average Final Compensation (the average of their five highest consecutive earning years).
+Under TRS Plan 2, the most common plan for newer employees, the benefit formula is clean: 2 percent multiplied by years of service, multiplied by Average Final Compensation (the average of the five highest consecutive earning years).
 Under current contribution rates set by the Washington State Pension Funding Council, school districts contribute 7.74 percent of each employee's salary directly to the pension system, effective September 2025.
-Employees contribute an additional 7.54 percent.13
+Employees kick in another 7.54 percent.13

-The practical consequence: a salary increase is not just a salary increase.
-When Bellingham's superintendent salary rises from, say, $330,000 to $398,000, the district's pension contribution alone increases by approximately $5,260 per year on top of the base salary change.
+A salary increase is not just a salary increase.
+When Bellingham's superintendent salary rises from $330,000 to $398,000, the district's pension contribution alone climbs by roughly $5,260 per year on top of the base salary change.
 For a district with hundreds of certificated employees all receiving negotiated raises simultaneously, as happened in the McCleary and ESSER periods, the pension tail on each raise compounds the total cost significantly above the headline wage figure.

-A TRS Plan 2 superintendent retiring after 25 years at Baker's current salary level could expect an annual pension benefit of roughly $199,000, more than twice the average Washington teacher salary and a guaranteed, inflation-adjusted lifetime income stream paid from district and state contributions.
-These pension obligations accumulate quietly in the background of every salary negotiation, grow with each raise, and are backed by state law.
+A TRS Plan 2 superintendent retiring after 25 years at Baker's current salary level could expect an annual pension benefit of roughly $199,000.
+More than twice the average Washington teacher salary.
+A guaranteed, inflation-adjusted lifetime income stream paid from district and state contributions.
+These pension obligations accumulate in the background of every salary negotiation, grow with each raise, and are backed by state law.

 Beyond pension, certificated employees receive health benefits through the School Employees Benefits Board (SEBB), with district contributions partially indexed to enrollment and staffing levels.
-The combination of base salary, pension obligations, and health benefits means the fully-loaded cost of a senior administrator or veteran teacher is materially higher than the salary line in any press release or contract announcement.
+Base salary plus pension obligations plus health benefits: the fully-loaded cost of a senior administrator or veteran teacher runs materially higher than the salary line in any press release or contract announcement.

 A 2022 National Center for Education Statistics study found that Washington spends more per pupil on administration than the national average, a finding that has been cited across the political spectrum in discussions of the state's education finance structure.14